-Based on our knowledge as officers of the Company, the interim financial statements do not contain:
+Based on our knowledge as officers of the Company, the Interim Financial Statements do not:

-i. any untrue statement of a material fact, or
+i. contain any untrue statement of a material fact, or

-ii. omit to state a material fact, which would make the statement misleading in the light of the circumstances under which the statement was made.

-b) Based on our knowledge, the financial statements and other financial information included in the quarterly report fairly represent in all material respect, the financial conditions and results of operations of the Company as of, and for the period presented in the report.
+- ii. omit to state a material fact, which would make the statement misleading in the light of the circumstances under which the statement was made. - b) Based on our knowledge, the Interim Financial Statements and other financial information included in the quarterly report fairly represent in all material respect, the financial conditions and results of operations of the Company as of, and for the period presented in the report.